Junaid388/Advanced-Python/README.md

 # Advanced Flow Control

-It consist of differnet types of looping control such as
+It consist of differnet types of looping control flow in Python

 1. While - Else
 2. For - Else